WTEM: Triple X ESPN Radio

-In 2006, WBZS-FM (92.7 FM, Prince Frederick, Maryland), along with sister stations WBPS-FM (94.3 FM, Warrenton, Virginia) and WKDL (730 AM, Alexandria, Virginia), were sold to Red Zebra Broadcasting—a company controlled by Washington Redskins owner Daniel Snyder.
+In 2006, WBZS-FM 92.7 in Prince Frederick, Maryland, along with sister stations WBPS-FM 94.3 in Warrenton, Virginia, and WKDL (730 AM) in Alexandria, Virginia, were sold to Red Zebra Broadcasting—a company controlled by Washington Redskins owner Daniel Snyder.
 On July 17, 2006, the two FM stations' Spanish oldies format ended to make way for ESPN Radio.
 The three stations became known as WWXT, WWXX, and WXTR, and the stations were collectively promoted as Triple X ESPN Radio.
 The new trimulcast cleared most of ESPN Radio's weekday programming, as well as a local show hosted by former Redskin John Riggins.

-Red Zebra Broadcasting then purchased WTEM, WTNT (570 AM, Gaithersburg, Maryland) and WWRC (1260 AM, Washington) from Clear Channel in a deal announced in 2008.
-WTEM became the new flagship of the Triple X ESPN Radio network, while WXTR became the Washington outlet for ESPN Deportes.
-The deal also marked the return of Redskins football to WTEM; as mentioned above it had fronted the Redskins radio network from 1992 to 1994 while it was on 570 AM.
+Red Zebra Broadcasting then purchased WTEM, WTNT (570 AM), and WWRC (1260 AM) from Clear Channel in a deal announced in 2008.
+WTEM became the new flagship of the Triple X ESPN Radio network, while WXTR became the Washington outlet for ESPN Deportes Radio.
+The deal also marked the return of Redskins football to WTEM for the first time since 1994, while it was on 570 AM.